czbiohub-sf/cerebra/paper/paper.md

 ## Motivation

 A single "typo" in the genome can have profound consequences on an organism's biology.
-Identifying the functional consequences of genomic typos (_i.e._ variants) is a fundamental challenge in bioinformatics.
+Identifying the functional consequences of genomic typos (termed "variants") is a fundamental challenge in bioinformatics.
-There exist tools for identifying variants and predicting their functional consequences, however, wrangling variant calls and functional predictions across thousands of samples represents an unsolved problem.
+Tools exist for identifying variants and predicting their functional consequences, however, wrangling variant calls and functional predictions across thousands of samples remains an unsolved problem.
 `cerebra` addresses this need by offering a fast and accurate framework for summarizing variant calls and functional predictions across many samples.

 To find variants in the genome, researchers often begin with a [DNA-sequencing](https://en.wikipedia.org/wiki/DNA_sequencing) (DNA-seq) or [RNA-sequencing](https://en.wikipedia.org/wiki/RNA-Seq) (RNA-seq) experiment on their samples of interest.